-Since I got into early years and education I am so hooked on ways of supporting children’s learning, growing their resilience and educating myself to pass that on and share with parents.
+Since I got into early years and education I am so hooked on ways of supporting children’s learning, wellbeing and mental health, growing their resilience and educating myself to pass that on and share with parents.

 Recently I became one of many Raising Children with Confidence course for parents, carers and anyone who is linked in any way with children- I am one of few male co-facilitators.
 I am so proud to be able to deliver the newest version of this training and also, I am so proud that I have a few fathers in our group.